PaloAltoNetworks/prisma-access-skillets/README.md

     * Content and Software Updates
     * Prisma Access Plug-in installation

-> At a final requirement for Step 3, use the Panorama Web UI to add the One Time Password
+## Step 3.1 - Verify the Cloud Plugin using the One Time Password (OTP)

+Before configuring Panorama, you must generate the OTP in the Customer Support Portal and add to Panorama

+    * Access the Customer Support Portal (Must be a SuperUser) and generate the OTP
+    * Go to Panorama > Cloud Services > Configuration and Click ```Verify```
+    * Paste in the OTP and Submit

 ## Step 4 - Generate Config File and Import to Panorama

 > Prior to this step enter the Prisma Access OTP using the Panorama Web UI

 This skillet will capture configuration web form data and then generate a full xml config file that is then imported to Panorama.
-This file will be referenced in Step 5 using ```load config partial``` to merge configuration elements into the candidate configuration.
+This file will be referenced in Steps 5 and 6 using ```load config partial``` to merge configuration elements into the candidate configuration.

 The default filename for import is ```prisma_access_full_config.xml```